exercism/snippet-extractor/README.md

 Ruby, PHP and C# all contain good examples of different of different things that could be skipped and are good files to look at.

+### Slugs with hyphens

+For slugs with hyphens, check out `common-lisp` as your example.

 ## Running the tests

 You can run the tests locally or rely on the CI to test things for you (it's fast).